-"Nearly 400 people with sight loss took part in our research, and the vast majority indicated they had experienced challenges to their mental health a result of their visual impairment."
+"Nearly 400 people with sight loss took part in our research, and the vast majority indicated they had experienced challenges to their mental health as a result of their visual impairment."

 Our "Social Connections and Sight Loss" report highlighted the emotional impact visual impairment can have.
 We undertook further research to understand the emotional impact of sight loss.

 We joined forces with the Mental Health Foundation Scotland to publish the report “Emotional Support for Sight Loss”.